 In sum, there is no getting around the truth of Premise 1.
 Google does indeed offer each of us a carefully curated view of the world, one that is a combination of our own preferences combined with the company’s own economic, political, and ideological agenda.
 Although the exact formula the company uses for curating each person’s information is part of their proprietary algorithm, we can observe its effects.

 As increasing numbers of people become alert to Google’s reach, one might expect a new wave of interest in research skills, including techniques on using the search engine more strategically.
 One might also expect a popular interest in alternative search engines, and the various proprietary retrieval networks used by academic researchers and available to the public at any university library.
 One might also expect to see people using books and periodicals to research, like they did in the days before the internet.
-While there is no doubt that many people are moving in these directions, the people I talked to in the course of my experiment registered widespread skepticism about the idea of objective acquisition and evaluation of online information.
+One might also expect to see widespread interest in best practices for objectively evaluating information online.
+While there is no doubt that many people are moving in these directions, the people I talked to in the course of my experiment registered widespread skepticism concerning the very idea of objective evaluation and acquisition of online information.